raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

 ---

-It can be represented as a nested POJO:
+This tree can be represented as a nested POJO:

 ```javascript
 const tree = {